-Some rashes come out of no where while others take several days to form on your skin.
+Some rashes come out of nowhere while others take several days to form on your skin.
 How long does it take for a rash to go away?
-Well it depends on a few factors including what type of rash it is and how quickly the inflammation can be reduced.
+Well, it depends on a few factors including what type of rash it is and how quickly the inflammation can be reduced.
 Some will go away as quickly as they appeared while others may linger for longer periods of time.
-The good news is there are many rash natural remedies that can work fast without adverse side effects.
+The good news is there are many natural rash home remedies that can work fast without adverse side effects.
+If you’re experiencing a rash this very moment, I’m sure you’re eager to know how to get rid of a rash fast!

 A skin rash is a change of the skin which affects its color, appearance, and/or texture.
 A rash can also be defined as an area of irritated or swollen skin.
 A fancier, medical word for a rash is dermatitis.
 An itchy rash is called allergic contact dermatitis.
 (1)

 Rashes can occur all over the body.
 Sometimes they are very localized while other times they are widespread.
-There is a wide variety of symptoms and characteristic of skin rashes including: (2)
+There is a wide variety of symptoms and characteristics of skin rashes including: (2)

 - Red or discolored skin